lostsoul63b/NFL-2K24/README.md

 ![604daa11209de512-6dd2bea85fbf6108-00006653](https://github.com/lostsoul63b/NFL-2K24/assets/69597675/e69b40d1-9138-491e-a3b6-414919435a0d)

+### NFL 2K24, the newest Mod is Available Now for download

+This Mod has been in development since LostsouL started the project for NFL2K5 in March of 2021.
+We continue to build off of what the team and community has put together.
+This years release brings a new level of authenticity that we know players will appreciate and enjoy.

+### Enormous Uniform Selections
+For the first time, we are including ALL uniform GME packages that can be loaded using the GME tool.
+This gives every player everything they need when they get started.

+### UI Improvements
+We overhauled menus and other branding to make this release ready for the 2024 NFL season ahead.
+As you play you will notice texture improvements.

+### Updated Rosters
+LostsouL ran the Madden 24 Launch Ratings and ported over all existing roster datasets.
+Big thank you to everyone who has contributed to rosters and portraits!

 **The 2K5 Mod Team is providing PC Football to the community by sharing the experience we all want!
 Enjoy ESPN NFL 2K5 in a completely new way with updated uniforms, stadiums, logos, and more!**

 ![RedArrow2](https://user-images.githubusercontent.com/69597675/125669440-bcf4c873-527c-4524-9426-9488c71fbbde.png)